jahmed21/spinnaker-pipeline/docker-images/hello-app/README.md

 - `main.go` contains the HTTP server implementation.
 It responds to all HTTP requests with a  `Hello, world!` response.
-- `Dockerfile` is used to build the Docker image for the application.
+- `Dockerfile.jenkins` is used to build the Docker image for the application.

 This application is available as two Docker images, which respond to requests with different version numbers: